 - Email marketing delivers a $32 ROI for every $1 spent?

 - >59% of marketers say email is their most significant source of ROI?

 - 73% of millennials say that email is their preferred way of business communication?

 - 77% of people prefer to get permission-based promo content through emails than through text, phone, Social Media, or direct mail?

 Knowing all this, what it is we can do to build our email list and improve customer engagement?
 In this article, we’ll talk about several ideas to consider when starting to create an email list.
-Also, we’ll recommend some specific email list building tools that can help you with it.
-Try them out and combine with the tips from the MailChimp for WordPress article and start creating great email marketing campaigns.
+Also, we’ll recommend some specific email list-building tools that can help you with it.
+Try them out and combine them with the tips from the MailChimp for WordPress article and start creating great email marketing campaigns.

 Email list building ideas

 Contests and freebies are great tools to gather emails from your audience.
 Who doesn’t like something for free, right?
 Think of giveaways, sweepstakes, anything you can give to your audience in exchange for their email address.
 Just like in a landing page example below, it can be anything from ebooks, whitepapers, to actual products or services you can give for free.
 Combined with Social Media, it’s one of the fastest and easiest ways to grow your email list.

 And talking about Social Media, why not use its incredible power to gain more subscribers?
 Like, come up with a specific Social Media challenge, something that aligns with your brand and has value for your followers.
 Invite them to participate with the clear CTA and follow through with the idea.
 That can be anything from a smart eating challenge, or how to become a better storyteller or a fitness challenge.
 The idea is to get people involved, offer a value that is worth giving an email address for.